jectoric/portfolio-mobile-wdio-prj/README.md

 ## Features
 - **Executing of autotests separatly by suite names** `main screen`, `select language screen` and `all tests`
 - **UI Comparison autotests** that allows to compare current view with predefined scrennshot.
-<span style="color:red; font-weight:bold;">Differences between screenshots are highlighted in red</span>
+Differences between screenshots are highlighted in red
 <br/>
 <div align="center">
 <img src="./demo/DifferenceInAllure.png" width=700/>